rodlie/powerkit/README.md

 Note that powerdwarf will start XScreenSaver during startup (unless ``freedesktop_ss`` is disabled).

+## FAQ

+### Slackware-only?

+No, powerdwarf should work on any Linux distro (check requirements).
+However, powerdwarf is developed on Slackware and sees minimal testing on other distros.

+### How does an application inhibit the screen saver?

+The prefered way to inhibit the screen saver from an application is to use the ``org.freedesktop.ScreenSaver`` specification.
+Any application that uses ``org.freedesktop.ScreenSaver`` will work with powerdwarf.
+Note that powerdwarf also includes ``SimulateUserActivity`` for backwards compatibility.

+Popular applications that uses this feature is Mozilla Firefox (for audio/video), VideoLAN VLC and many more.

+### How does an application inhibit suspend actions?

+The prefered way to inhibit suspend actions from an application is to use the ``org.freedesktop.PowerManagement`` specification.
+Any application that uses ``org.freedesktop.PowerManagement`` will work with powerdwarf.

+Common use cases are audio playback, downloading and more.

+### Hybrid suspend?

+Not at this moment.
+Note that powerdwarf will trigger the critical battery action (hibernate/shutdown) even when suspended.

+### FreeBSD support?

+Yes, but hibernate has not been tested.

 ## Requirements

 powerdwarf requires the following dependencies to work: